Skip to main content

 How much does a nonprofit website cost?

-Making a nonprofit website with the help of a website builder has a wide range of prices depending on what’s being offered!
+Making a nonprofit website with the help of a website builder has a wide range of prices, depending on what’s being offered!
 Based on the websites we analyzed:

-• Higher-end website builders will be in the $100-$150 a month range.
+• Higher-end website builders typically offer more expensive plans in the $100- $150/month range.

 Choose the option that best suits your needs, budget and size as a nonprofit!
 After all, you want a website that does exactly what you need for the least amount of money and trouble.